Values and Honesty

 The Deerfield Values Statement

-A student-authored statement guides all our actions, behavior, and conduct at Deerfield Academy.
+Written and adopted by the Student Council in 2012, this statement guides all our actions, behavior, and conduct at Deerfield Academy.
 It reads:

 “I will act with respect, honesty, and concern for others and will seek to inspire the same values in our community and beyond.”

-Academic dishonesty in all its various forms is broad and complex, and no policy on academic integrity can list and describe every possible transgression.
+Academic dishonesty in all its various forms can be broad and complex, and no policy on academic integrity can list and describe every possible transgression.
 The Academy expects that each student will work to understand this complexity and will adhere to the highest standards of honesty.
 If there is doubt about the guidelines for academic integrity, students should discuss questions with a teacher.

 Plagiarism is the use of another person’s ideas or work without proper acknowledgment.
 The source of the plagiarized material may, for instance, be another student’s paper, an encyclopedia, a scholarly text, or an Internet site; the source does not change the degree or seriousness of the plagiarism.
-Plagiarism usually occurs in these two forms: 1) copying and 2) receiving outside writing help.
+Plagiarism usually occurs in two forms: 1) copying and 2) receiving outside writing help.

 The first form of plagiarism (copying) may consist of the following: